eProsima/Integration-Service-docs/docs/tcptunnel.rst

 Single LAN
 ^^^^^^^^^^

-Typical *DDS communication* uses *UDP* protocol, but in some cases we may want to connect through *TCP*.
+Typical *DDS communication* uses *UDP* protocol, but in some cases, it's needed to connect through *TCP*.
-*IS* allows to communicate both transports, including one *participant UDP* with other *participant TCP*.
+*IS* allows to communicate the transports, including one *participant UDP* with other *participant TCP*.

 .. image:: TCP_LAN.png
     :align: center
-    :scale: 50 %

 In this scenario, *IS* will communicate *Participant UDP* with *Participant TCP* thanks to a *Reader* configured to use *UDP transport* and a *Writer* configured to use *TCP transport*.